 - Pour epoxy slowly to allow air to escape.

-- Apply heat to epoxy every five minutes until cured.
+- Apply heat to epoxy every five-ten minutes until tacky

 - Top off your epoxy as the wood absorbs.